Guide last updated by Hester Swift, May 2025

 Several commentaries are held by IALS Library, including:

-• A Zimmerman, C Tomuschat and K Oellers-Frahm (eds), The Statute of the International Court of Justice: a Commentary (3rd edn, Oxford University Press 2019);
+A Zimmerman, C Tomuschat and K Oellers-Frahm (eds), The Statute of the International Court of Justice: a Commentary (3rd edn, OUP 2019);

 See Library Catalogue for other titles.

-Under article 102 of the UN Charter, all treaties in which UN member states participate have to be registered with the Secretary-General, who must then publish them.
-The purpose of this requirement is the avoidance of secret diplomacy.
+Under article 102 of the UN Charter, all treaties in which UN member states participate have to be registered with the Secretary-General of the UN, who must then publish them.
+The same requirement is found in article 80 of the Vienna Convention on the Law of Treaties.

-The Secretary-General also has a separate treaty function: acting as depositary for more than 560 multilateral treaties.
+The Secretary-General also has another treaty function: acting as depositary for more than 560 multilateral treaties.
 These are either treaties of worldwide interest, or treaties drawn up under the aegis of UN regional commissions and open to their entire membership.
-Detailed information about the depositary function can be found in Summary of Practice of the Secretary-General as Depositary of Multilateral Treaties (United Nations,1994), available at IALS Library; 1999 reissue on UN Treaty Collection website.
+Detailed information about the depositary function can be found in Summary of Practice of the Secretary-General as Depositary of Multilateral Treaties (United Nations 1994), available at IALS Library; 1999 reissue on UN Treaty Collection website.

 The United Nations Treaty Series and League of Nations Treaty Series

-The UNTS and LNTS are available on the UN Treaty Collection website; they are also included in HeinOnline's UN Law Collection.
-IALS Library holds the entire printed League of Nations Treaty Series (1920-1946), and the UN Treaty Series from volume 1 (1946) to volume 2174 (2002); both series are in the IALS Offsite Store.
+The UNTS and LNTS are on the UN Treaty Collection website; they are also in HeinOnline's UN Law Collection.
+IALS Library holds the entire printed League of Nations Treaty Series, 1920 to 1946, and the UN Treaty Series from 1946 to 2002.

-There is a substantial time-lag before a new treaty appears in the UNTS: it may appear first in the national treaty series of one of the parties, or in another publication (see IALS Public International Law research guide for more information).
+There is a substantial time-lag before a treaty appears in the UNTS.
+The national treaty series of one of the parties may publish it sooner (see IALS Public International Law research guide).

 The United Nations Treaty Collection (UNTC)